 - Partial completion of a Bachelor Degree from a registered Australian higher education provider (or equivalent).

-Please note that if you don’t meet the above criteria, you are welcome to apply for the Diploma of Counselling CHC51015 or Diploma of Community Services (Case Management) CHC52015 or Diploma of Youth Work CHC50413.
+Please note that if you don’t meet the above criteria, you are welcome to apply for the CHC52015 Diploma of Community Services (Case Management) or CHC50413 Diploma of Youth Work.
 You will receive credit on successful completion of the Diploma to enter an ACAP Bachelor course.

 Progression into the Bachelor of Social Work (Honours) is available for meritorious entry to students enrolled in ACAP’s Bachelor of Social Work.
 Students are invited to apply in the third year of studies and, if successful will complete the Honours component in their fourth year.
 To be eligible for admission, students must have successfully completed the first three years of ACAP’s Bachelor of Social Work and attained a Credit average across all 200 and 300 level units and attained a Distinction in BESC3061 Applied Social Research (Year 2) and attain a Distinction in SWSP4003 Advanced Social Research (Year 4).